gustavoglins/users-filter-project/README.md

 # UsersFilterProject

 This simple project was developed as part of a course, with the aim of practicing and improving skills in Angular 18 (without standalone usage).
+It does not include an API; instead, mock data is used to simulate backend responses.

 ## Features